- About Us

 Under the skills section of your CV don't forget to mention key skills that can help you to stand out from the crowd.
 These could include communication skills, computer skills, team working, problem solving or even speaking a foreign language.
 Skills can come out of the most unlikely places, so really think about what you've done to grow your own skills, even if you take examples from being in a local sports team or joining a voluntary group – it's all relevant.

 Under interests, highlight the things that show off skills you've gained and employers look for.
 Describe any examples of positions of responsibility, working in a team or anything that shows you can use your own initiative.
 For example, if you ran your university's newspaper or if you started a weekend league football team that became a success.

 Include anything that shows how diverse, interested and skilled you are.
-Don't include passive interests like watching TV, solitary hobbies that can be perceived as you lacking in people skills.
-Make yourself sound really interesting.
+Don't include passive interests like watching TV or solitary hobbies that can be perceived as a lack of people skills.
+The aim is to make yourself sound really interesting.

 Use assertive and positive language under the work history and experience sections, such as "developed", "organised" or "achieved".
 Try to relate the skills you have learned to the job role you're applying for.
 For example: "The work experience involved working in a team," or "This position involved planning, organisation and leadership as I was responsible for a team of people".